TechLabs-Ruhr/solar-score/README.md

 ## Examples / Functions
 Our project includes the following features:
 - SignUp - Create your own user profile.
-Enter your name, mailadress, location, the power of your solar plant, a username and a secure password.
+Enter your name, mailadress, location, the power of your solar plant, a username and a secure password (at least 8 characters including a special character)
 - LogIn - Enter your user data (mail and password) to log in.
 - Dashboard - Visit your dashboard and create your personal prediction by clicking the button.
 You will receive a plot and a table with hourly data for your solar plant.
 - Logout - Finished?
 Click here to signout.